The Billionaire Who Bought SpaceX’s Moon Flight Picks Finalists to Travel with Him

 Yusaku Maezawa, a Japanese fashion billionaire, has chosen 20 finalists to go to the moon with him “for free.”

-Yusaku Maezawa, the Japanese fashion magnate who signed up to be SpaceX’s first client to go to the moon on board a Starship spaceship in 2023, has been hunting for a few like-minded space enthusiasts to join him on the trip, which will be fully funded.
+Yusaku Maezawa, the Japanese fashion magnate who signed up to be SpaceX’s first client to go to the moon on board a Starship spaceship in 2023.
+He is hunting for a few like-minded space enthusiasts to join him on the fully funded trip.
 The billionaire has limited the category to only 20 applicants, and the search is currently in the final stages of screening.
 Maezawa had his eyes on twenty participants after four months and over a million submissions.
-A selection of candidates was featured in a YouTube video broadcast by Maezawa the same day, stating what they planned to accomplish on the trip.
+In a YouTube video posted the same day, Maezawa interviews a number of candidates who outline their goals for the trip.

 The finalists represent a diverse spectrum of artistic disciplines, including painters, choreographers, DJs, photographers, and even gold medalists from the Olympics.

 Maezawa is the creator of Zozotown, a Japanese fast-fashion retailer.
 Maezawa, an enthusiastic art collector, narrowed his search to painters.
 However, the definition is ambiguous.
 “Aren’t all people who accomplish something creative with their life artists?”
 If you identify yourself as an artist, you are an artist,” the entrepreneur remarked while announcing the Project dearMoon hunt in March.
 The 45 years old billionaire claims that he would “pay for the whole voyage,” which means that everyone who joins him will be able to travel for free.
 Maezawa gained his wealth by launching the fashion retail firm Zozotown.
 Later on, which he sold a shareholding to SoftBank in 2019 and resigned therefrom.